(Text in bold are rules amended, added and approved by league managers in 2022.)

 --The Managers Committee will meet each year in February to elect a Chairperson and once in late April or early May to hold the draft.

-All positions of leadership are important to Maine Woods Baseball, but a few officer positions require extra time and effort and contribute greatly to the organization of MWB.
-The President, Treasurer and Scheduler, as officers, are essential to the league and will be compensated for their work by waiver of their league fee in a given season.
-Waived amount will be equal to the fee paid by Maine Woods 45 players ($200).
+All positions of leadership are important to Maine Woods Baseball and require extra time and effort which contribute greatly to the organization of Maine Woods Baseball.
+For said time and effort, league officers and managers will be compensated for their work by way of a waiver of their league fee.

 1.3: Maine Woods Baseball Oversight: